baptisteruiz/SPARTA/README.md

  #### RUNNING THE SCRIPT:
- Run the run_abundance_to_score_v6.sh script, with the following arguments:
+ Run the sparta_main.sh script, with the following arguments:
   - Mandatory:
     - d: name of the dataset
   - Optional: